marcodparenti/100-days-of-code/log.md

 **Today's Progress**: Completed all courses of Responsive web design curriculum; now it's time to test with some "real" projects...

 **Thoughts:**
+### Day 6: April 9th, 2021

+**Today's Progress**: Started to work on the first Responsive Web Design Project (Tribute page) on Codepen.io

+**Thoughts:** write simple html from scratch is harder than I thought, but also funny